Experiments with wavefront ray tracing on Apple silicon

 Performance

-Performance was measured on the following devices:
+Performance was measured on:

 • M1 Pro (MacBook Pro)